corda/corda/docs/source/running-the-demos.rst

 The demos create node data directories in the root of the project.
 If something goes wrong with them, blow away the directories and try again.

-.. note:: Corda is developed on MacOS and works best on UNIX systems.
-Both demos are easily run on Windows but you won't get the nice coloured output.

 Trader demo
 -----------